stoeps13/connections-doc/source/admin/customize/t_customize_new_template.md

                 }
         ```

+    !!! note
-    **Note:** If this property is omitted entirely, the company name defaults to "HCL Connections".
+    If this property is omitted entirely, the company name defaults to "HCL Connections".
 This value is defined in language localized property files and can be customized.
 For more information, see [Customizing shared resources for notifications \(CR4 templates\)](t_cr4_customize_shared_resources_for_notifications.md).

 -   To customize the **sender name and email** used in notifications and email digests: